 We welcome students with disabilities and have several rooms available for students with restricted mobility in William Goodenough House.
 We will discuss your personal requirements with you and make adjustments if possible.

 View more information about Accommodation for Students with Disabilities

 Goodenough College is a charitable foundation with a specific remit to create a vibrant multicultural academic community.
 We allocate places to those who can best contribute and benefit from our unique atmosphere and ethos.
 Your personal statement is used in the selection process to help us choose students who can become active members of the community within the constraints of their academic schedules.
 We normally have at least 4 applicants for every place available.

-Those who are undertaking courses that are more than one academic year will be invited to reapply for future years.
+Initially those who are offered a place are only offered for a year at a time.
+Those who are undertaking courses that are more than one academic year can renew at the College for the following year and will be sent details about how to do this in the Spring.
 Decisions are made on the basis of contribution to College life.